 Shotgun logs most activities as events in an event log.
-Operations like modifying, creating, or deleting data is logged.
+Operations such as modifying, creating, or deleting data is logged.
 Playing media (Versions) is also logged as an event.
-Although viewing any given page is not an event, users have to be authenticated and authorized to access any page.
+Although viewing any given page is not an event, users must be authenticated and authorized to access any page.

-We support both password-based and two-factor authentication (2FA) methods.
-Our 2FA uses Google Authenticator.
+We support both password-based and two-factor authentication (2FA) using Google Authenticator and Duo Mobile.

-When new users are created, they receive an email from your studio's Shotgun application site with a link.
+When new users are created, they receive a welcome email from your studio's Shotgun application site with an invitation link.
 Clicking the link will then guide the user through creating a password to gain entry to the site.
 More information is available in the article, "Your People."

 Permissions are under the customer's control.
 Customers can create new roles as required by copying an existing role.
 There are set rules per roles (Artist, Admin, Manager, Client, Vendor) that can be changed.
 These rules apply to the entire site, not just a project.
 More information is available in the articles "Permissions" and "Your People."

-Work, or application, files (e.g., Maya, Nuke, Photoshop files, etc.) are usually stored on a local file share and Shotgun stores metadata about these files in the cloud (revision number, location on disk, dependencies, etc.).
-Thumbnails and file Attachments uploaded by Shotgun users are first sent to our production servers and then asynchronously transferred to Amazon S3 storage.
-Each site has its own database which runs on one of our three PostgreSQL database server clusters.
-Each database server cluster consists of one master and one slave that are continuously replicated.
+Work or application files (e.g., Maya, Nuke, Photoshop files, etc.) are usually stored on a client's local file system, and Shotgun stores metadata about these files in the cloud (revision number, location on disk, dependencies, etc.).
+File attachments are uploaded to our production servers in TierPoint and asynchronously uploaded to Amazon S3.

 Application data.
 Application data is data generated by the application, without the intervention of the users.
 For example, an entry created in the Event Log following a user action is application data.
 More concretely, if a user is creating a new Version, the Version itself is client data, while the event generated is application data.
 The retention period for application data is at Shotgun’s discretion and subject to change.